 Cook At Home

 According to a survey, you can save up to $2000 a year on average.
 But only genuinely dedicated people manage home cook meals three times a day.
-It not only helps saving money but also helps promote healthy living!
+It not only helps with saving money but also helps promote healthy living!

 A simple technique that can be adopted is “Cook once, Eat Twice” you don’t have to cook many times a week, and you can always cook in abundance and serve the same thing more than once a month.
 You can always use freezer bags and store in the freezer.